isaiahnkpule/inclass04-maui/jlee/markup.md

 Tokyos area has the largest metropolitan economy in the world, with a total GDP (nominal) of approximately $2 trillion (¥165 trillion) in 2008.
 According to research published by PricewaterhouseCoopers, the agglomeration of Tokyo had a total GDP of $1.5 trillion in 2008 (at purchasing power parity), ranking again as the largest urban agglomeration GDP in the world.

 The economy of Singapore is a highly developed free-market economy.
-Singapore's economy has been ranked as the most open in the world,  7th least corrupt, most pro-business,[20] with low tax rates (14.2% of Gross Domestic Product, GDP) and has the third highest per-capita GDP in the world in terms of Purchasing Power Parity (PPP).
+Singapore's economy has been ranked as the most open in the world,  7th least corrupt, most pro-business, with low tax rates (14.2% of Gross Domestic Product, GDP) and has the third highest per-capita GDP in the world in terms of Purchasing Power Parity (PPP).
 APEC is headquartered in Singapore.

 #### My favorite places
 * San Francisco